-This is a compilation of the Law Reform (Miscellaneous Provisions) Act 1941 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprint.
+This reprint is a compilation as at 25 September 2009 of the Law Reform (Miscellaneous Provisions) Act 1941 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.